uos/minot/docs/docs/installation.md

+!!! warning

+    There are no prebuilt binaries or packages yet.

+    But you can easily install everything from source, it just takes a little bit longer.
+You'll need to have [Rust installed](https://www.rust-lang.org/tools/install).

 Minot is the name of the TUI you usually run but also of the project with all of its modules and other binaries.
 They can run distributed over the network or be embedded into a single process in the TUI itself.

 Because of this, there is no *typical* use case for Minot so you are expected to add flags to match your needs and build from source.
 But fear not, building from source is easy.